jf2978/crypto-eng-assignment/README.md

 - How will you test your system?

-1. Unit tests for isolated, one-off functions like helpers, batching logic, etc. Go table-driven testing could prove particularly useful here (testing the different types of payloads each handler can receive, etc.)
+Unit tests for isolated, one-off functions like helpers, batching logic, etc. Go table-driven testing and/or golden files could prove particularly useful to implement solid test coverage here.

-2. Integration tests particularly between our database (Spanner in this case) and our blockchain data API
+Integration tests particularly between our database (Spanner in this case) and our blockchain data API

 - How will you monitor system health in production?